Forrest Gump: Plot

-At an anti-war March on the Pentagon rally, Forrest meets Abbie Hoffman, encounters a Black Panther group, and reunites with Jenny, who has become a drug-addicted hippie and anti-war activist, but the two are soon parted again as she departs for San Francisco with her abusive boyfriend, the president of SDS at Berkeley.
-Forrest plays ping-pong in the special services, competing against Chinese teams in ping-pong diplomacy, becoming a celebrity, and earning himself an interview alongside John Lennon on The Dick Cavett Show.
-He appears to influence Lennon's song, "Imagine".
-Forrest spends 1972 New Year's Eve in New York City with Lieutenant Dan, who has become an alcoholic, still bitter about his disability and the government's apathy towards Vietnam veterans.
-Forrest does not enjoy the company of Lt.
-Dan's prostitutes, because of his devotion to Jenny, and rejects their advances, leading Lt.
-Dan to throw them out for insulting Forrest.
-Forrest's ping-pong success eventually leads to a meeting with President Richard Nixon.
-He is given a room in the Watergate complex, where he unwittingly exposes the Watergate scandal.
+At the anti-war March on the Pentagon rally, Forrest meets Abbie Hoffman and briefly reunites with Jenny, who has been living a hippie lifestyle.
+He also develops a talent for ping-pong, and becomes a sports celebrity as he competes against Chinese teams in ping-pong diplomacy, earning him an interview alongside John Lennon on The Dick Cavett Show, influencing the song "Imagine".
+He spends the 1971 New Year's Eve in New York City with Dan, who lost his legs in Vietnam and has become deeply embittered.
+Forrest meets President Richard Nixon, who grants him a room in the Watergate Hotel, where he unwittingly exposes the Watergate scandal.